-E. Special Requirements: The student must pass a series of comprehensive exit exams related to the main competencies covered in the automotive courses.
+The student must pass a series of comprehensive exit exams related to the main competencies covered in the automotive courses.
 The exams shall be administered during the last semester of the program.
-Safety Exam: The student must pass a safety exam with a score of 100 to continue lab assignments.

 At the end of the semester students will have the opportunity to take a Student ASE exam.
 Students must be in good standing with a 70 average or above to take the exam.